wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 To do that, we use a similar procedure to what we did for predicting genres, using the same bag-of-words model.
 There is a technical difference that means we have to do random forest regression rather than random forest classification.
-This is because what we are trying to predict is a continuous variable (the value of a factor can be any number, including negative numbers and decimals) rather than binary choice (action or not-action).
+This is because what we are trying to predict is a continuous variable (the value of a factor can be any number, including negative numbers and decimals) rather than a binary choice (action or not-action).

 It turns out that,
 just like with genres, some factors are easier to predict than other.
-Factor 4 is an interesting case:
+Factor 4 is an interesting case.
+Here we show the six movies with the most extreme Factor 4 values, and the words that best predict Factor 4.

 <img src="{{ root_url }}/source/images/factor4.png" />